A $4M operator hires its first AI employee.

 Recurring Revenue Health Monitor

 Autopay churn is silent — failed cards, expired services, billing-address moves.
-14% on a $1.4M recurring base = $196K/yr leaking.
+14% on a $1.4M recurring base models to about $196K/yr leaking out.

-Rubric output: Ship loop #1 in 30 days.
-Layer in #2 starting day 31.
-Re-run intake at day 90 to score what's shifted.
+Rubric output: Hire employee #1 — the AI Front Desk — and ship it in 30 days.
+Layer in #2 on day 31.
+Re-run the intake at day 90 to score what's shifted.

 Install + the first captured call

-Day 1–3: stack mapping.
-Maverick is on ServiceTitan + a Vonage business line + QuickBooks Online.
-The AI Front Desk wires into the existing phone number (no port required) and pushes captured leads into ServiceTitan as new opportunities with the source tagged.
+Days 1–3: stack mapping.
+Maverick runs ServiceTitan, a Vonage business line, and QuickBooks Online.
+The AI Front Desk wires into the existing phone number — no port required — and pushes captured leads into ServiceTitan as new opportunities, source tagged.

-Day 4–5: training the agent.
-Sarah's dispatcher Marcus sits for 90 minutes and walks the AI through the decision tree she actually uses — emergency vs. non-emergency, recurring customer vs. first-time, the four quoting tiers, the escalation rules for a German shepherd in the backyard.
+Days 4–5: training the agent.
+Marcus, Sarah's dispatcher, sits for 90 minutes and walks the AI through the decision tree he actually uses — emergency vs. non-emergency, recurring vs. first-time, the four quoting tiers, the escalation rule for a German shepherd in the backyard.

-Day 6: soft launch on after-hours only.
-The AI picks up calls between 5pm and 8am.
+Day 6: soft launch, after-hours only.
+The AI picks up between 5pm and 8am.
 Live calls during business hours still go to Marcus.

 Tuesday night, Day 7 — the $2,220 call.
 9:47pm.
 A new customer found Maverick on Google and called about a rat infestation in the attic.
-Pre-install: voicemail, callback tomorrow, 50/50 they'd book with the next vendor on the list.
-Post-install: the AI answered, qualified the rodent exclusion scope ($340 inspection → $1,880 full exclusion → recurring quarterly $80/mo), booked the inspection for 8am the next morning, texted Sarah with the booking, and dropped a contact card in ServiceTitan tagged “after-hours web”.
+Pre-install: voicemail, callback tomorrow, 50/50 they book with the next vendor on the list.
+Post-install: the AI answered, qualified the rodent exclusion scope ($340 inspection → $1,880 full exclusion → recurring quarterly $80/mo), booked the inspection for 8am, texted Sarah the booking, and dropped a contact card in ServiceTitan tagged “after-hours web.”
 The job closed Thursday.
 One call. $2,220 lifetime value.
 The install just paid for itself.

 Tuning the loop

-Two weeks of after-hours captures, 47 calls handled, 31 booked.
-We sit down with Sarah and Marcus on day 14 and audit every call.
+Two weeks of after-hours captures: 47 calls handled, 31 booked.
+On day 14 we sit down with Sarah and Marcus and audit every call.
 The wins are obvious.
 The losses are interesting.

 Three changes after the audit:

-- 01The bee/wasp differentiator — the AI kept booking wasp calls into a Friday slot, but Marcus only runs the wasp tech crew Tues/Wed.
-Fix: train the AI on the actual tech-skill calendar, not the generic appointment calendar.
+- 01The bee/wasp differentiator — the AI kept booking wasp calls into a Friday slot, but Marcus only runs the wasp crew Tues/Wed.
+Fix: train the AI on the real tech-skill calendar, not the generic appointment calendar.

-- 02SMS callback for hangups — 6 callers hung up on the AI in the first 15 seconds (didn't like the AI voice, or impatient).
-Added a 2-minute-delay SMS: “Sorry we missed you — text us the address and we'll book the visit.”
+- 02SMS callback for hangups — 6 callers hung up in the first 15 seconds (didn't like the AI voice, or impatient).
+We added a 2-minute-delay SMS: “Sorry we missed you — text us the address and we'll book the visit.”
 Recovered 4 of the 6.

 - 03Existing-customer handoff — 3 recurring customers called after-hours about a missed quarterly service, and the AI tried to book them as new leads.
-Fix: lookup against ServiceTitan customer records before quoting; if hit, route to recurring-customer flow (apologize for the miss, reschedule the service, no new opportunity created).
+Fix: look up ServiceTitan customer records before quoting; on a hit, route to the recurring-customer flow (apologize for the miss, reschedule, no new opportunity created).

 Day 21: full 24/7 cutover.
-The AI now handles all inbound calls outside business hours and overflow during the day when Marcus is on another line.
+The AI now handles every inbound call outside business hours, plus daytime overflow when Marcus is on another line.

 The honest failures

-No 30-day report is real without this section.
-Five things that went wrong, what we did about each:
+No 30-day report is honest without this section.
+Five things that went wrong — and what we did about each:

 The German shepherd in the backyard

 The AI booked an inspection without flagging the dog.
-The tech showed up, couldn't access the crawl space, drove away.
+The tech showed up, couldn't reach the crawl space, drove away.
 Cost: $85 of unbillable truck time.
-Fix: added a dog/livestock/access-issue qualifier as a required field for any exterior inspection booking.
+Fix: a dog/livestock/access-issue qualifier, now a required field on any exterior inspection.

 The voicemail-greeting trap

-On day 9, the AI picked up Marcus's personal cell when Maverick forwarded an overflow line incorrectly.
-The AI introduced itself as Maverick's front desk.
+Day 9.
+Maverick forwarded an overflow line wrong, and the AI picked up Marcus's personal cell — then introduced itself as Maverick's front desk.
 Marcus's golf buddy was confused.
-We added an ‘is this a Maverick-owned line?’ verification on phone-line provisioning.
+Fix: an ‘is this a Maverick-owned line?’ check on phone-line provisioning.

 ServiceTitan tag collisions

-On day 12, the AI created duplicate opportunity records for the same caller (two calls, two records, one customer).
-ServiceTitan dedupe wasn't catching them because the AI was using slightly different phone-number formats.
-Fix: enforced E.164 normalization on the AI side.
+Day 12.
+The AI created duplicate opportunity records for one caller — two calls, two records, one customer.
+ServiceTitan dedupe missed them because the AI used slightly different phone-number formats.
+Fix: enforce E.164 normalization on the AI side.

 The accent the AI couldn't follow

-Day 16, an elderly caller with a strong rural Georgia accent tried to book a hornet removal and the AI asked for clarification four times before transcribing the address wrong.
-Caller hung up.
-We added a confidence-threshold fallback that routes ambiguous calls to a callback queue instead of pushing through.
+Day 16.
+An elderly caller with a strong rural Georgia accent tried to book a hornet removal.
+The AI asked for clarification four times, then transcribed the address wrong.
+The caller hung up.
+Fix: a confidence-threshold fallback that routes ambiguous calls to a callback queue instead of pushing through.

 The $0 quote

-On day 22, the AI quoted “$0” for a service the customer wasn't eligible for under the recurring plan.
-Customer thought they were getting a free visit.
-Fix: hard-coded a quote-floor of $89 (minimum trip charge) and a script for explaining recurring-plan exclusions instead of returning zero.
+Day 22.
+The AI quoted “$0” for a service the customer wasn't eligible for under the recurring plan.
+They thought it was a free visit.
+Fix: a hard quote-floor of $89 (minimum trip charge) plus a script for explaining recurring-plan exclusions instead of returning zero.

 None of these were catastrophic.
 All of them were tuneable.
 The install isn't “set and forget” — weeks 1–3 are real tuning work, which is why we own that window on a managed install.